AbdelrahmanShehab/Baby_Monitor_smart_Cradle_iOS13/README.md

 - Measuring the Baby cradle temperature and humidity
 - Displaying live video and audio
-- Determine if the baby is awake or sleep
+- Determine if the baby is awake or asleep
 - Recording audio and music and playing it to the baby,
-- Aability to listen to the baby noise through the sound detection and take actions.
+- Ability to listen to the baby's noise through sound detection and take action.

 # Videos :